areebbeigh/anime-scraper/README.md

 1. Download the [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 2. Place it in `C:/webdrivers` (or where ever you want)
 3. Add `C:/webdrivers` to system environment variable PATH  (# TODO: Make this step optional through config.py)
-4. Make sure your Internet Download Manager installation directory (the one in which idman.exe sits) is added to PATH
+4. Make sure your Internet Download Manager installation directory (the one in which idman.exe sits) is added to PATH or anime-scraper can't add downloads automatically to IDM.
+5. Add anime-scraper repository directory to path.
+This allows you to run the command `scrape` in any directory.

 ## Usage
 The usage is pretty much the same as the previous version: